Democrat Clinton raises $55 million in fourth quarter: campaign

 It said she had raised $37 million for the primary campaign, the most for any non-incumbent in a non-election year, and $18 million for the Democratic Party in the fourth quarter.

 Clinton has prided herself on raising funds from women and donors of small amounts.
-In the most recent quarter, 94 percent of the money raised was in donations of $100 or less, her campaign said.
+In the most recent quarter, 94 percent of donations received were $100 or less, her campaign said.

 The most recent filing comes just weeks before the first-in-the-nation ballots will be cast in the Democratic nominating contest, and Clinton's latest grab provides a much-needed cushion of support as she battles for support in key early voter states.